MikeWise2718/CampSim/readme.md

 ## Managers
 We use a manager-managees pattern, whereby a single manger manages multiple managees.
 Not that this is not exactly a singleton pattern since we could in theory have multiple managers – and we will probably need this for example when two scenarios need to interact (which is a definite possibility at this point but not one we have implemented yet).
 They usually encompass the factory pattern.
 Managers perform the following functions:
--	They mediate communication between different kinds of objects by providing lookup dictionaries
+-	They mediate communication between different kinds of objects by providing lookup dictionaries or whatever is needed
 -	They manage the lifespan of their managees
 -	They usually have managee factories as a method

+We have top-level or Entity-level servcies, and base services (we sometimes call them low-level services)

-A list of our managers
+A list of our managers, first the more interesting Entity level service, then the low level ones
 ### Entity Level
 -	`PeopleMan` – Mangers people in the scene, their name, avatar, if they have a camera, etc.
 -	`BuildingMan` – Manages buildings in the scene.
 Also trees, bushes, building alarms, and a bunch of other things that should probably have their own managers someday.